nhoizey/eleventy-plugin-link_to/README.md

 # eleventy-plugin-link_to

-A nunjucks tag to link to another internal content in Eleventy
+A Nunjucks tag to link to another internal content in Eleventy with its slug.

 # Installation

+The plugin is available on npm: <https://www.npmjs.com/package/eleventy-plugin-link_to>

-To install the plugin, install it as a dev dependency in your Eleventy project:
+Install it as a dev dependency in your Eleventy project:

 ```bash
 npm install eleventy-plugin-link_to --save-dev